alanvalejo/multilevel-survey/README.md

-# multilevel-survey
+# A critical survey of the multilevel method in complex networks

+This repository will maintain the article's metadata (is coming soon)

-Metadata of the journal "A critical survey of the multilevel method in complex networks"
+A critical survey of the multilevel method in complex networks Acm Computing Surveys (CSUR)